Pedro Guerrero (first baseman/outfielder): Early life

 Latin scouting pioneer Reggie Otero, representing the Cleveland Indians, traveled to San Pedro to scout Guerrero.
-Otero described his first impression of the Dominican prodigy as follows: "He was five-feet-11, 157 pounds.
+Otero described his first impression of Guerrero as follows: "He was five-feet-11, 157 pounds.
 I looked at the width of his shoulders, back and front, and knew that he would get heavier and stronger.
 He had lived off of rice and beans."
 In late 1972, Otero offered Guerrero a pro contract, which included a $2,500 bonus to be paid out on New Year's Day of 1973.

 Career

-At age 17, Guerrero began his career with a season of rookie ball in the remote Gulf Coast League.
+At the age of 17, Guerrero began his career with a season of rookie ball in the Gulf Coast League.
 In April 1974, the Indians, seeking pitching help, traded Guerrero to the Los Angeles Dodgers for minor league, left-handed pitcher Bruce Ellingsen.
-Dodgers personnel director Al Campanis had recently hired Reggie Otero, who then recommended the acquisition of Guerrero.
-Ellingsen pitched only 16 major league games; contrasted with Guerrero's all-star career, the trade ranks as one of the most lop-sided straight-up swaps in baseball history.
+Dodgers personnel director Al Campanis had recently hired Otero, who then recommended the acquisition of Guerrero.
+Ellingsen pitched only 16 major league games; contrasted with Guerrero's All-Star career, the trade ranks as one of the most lopsided straight-up swaps in baseball history.

-Guerrero would wait several years before breaking in with the parent club and becoming a full-time big league player.
-Los Angeles won three pennants between 1974 and 1978, receiving a steady supply of pitching talent from Triple-A Albuquerque and gaining even more assets through trades and the free agency.
+Guerrero played several years in the minor leagues before being called up to the Dodgers.
+Los Angeles won three pennants between 1974 and 1978, receiving a steady supply of pitching talent from Triple-A Albuquerque and gaining even more assets through trades and free agency.
 Meanwhile, Guerrero shined in the minors.
 He hit .300 or better in six seasons and was named to minor league All-Star teams at both first and third base.
-In 1977, he was leading the Pacific Coast League at AAA Albuquerque with a .403 batting average, when he fractured his left ankle in the field.
+In 1977, he was leading the Pacific Coast League at Triple-A Albuquerque with a .403 batting average when he fractured his left ankle in the field.
 The injury cost him a call-up to the majors.